 Getting on Board

-If this is your first time on a boat, you’ll need a few moments to settle down and feel comfortable getting around.
+If this is your first time on a boat, you’ll need a few moments to settle down and feel comfortable.
 Even if the waters are calm, which is likely on a shorter inshore trip, this isn’t solid ground!
 When the boat is in motion and you need to move, hold on to something or at least have a well-balanced stance.

 The first thing you’ll want to take care of after stepping aboard is your belongings.
 Ask the crew for a secure dry spot for your things.
 If there’s one thing every first-time angler underestimates, it’s how wet and slimy things can get.